 Section 3100.520 Emergency Medication Kits

-Long term care facilities may store controlled substances in the emergency medication kit if permitted by the licensing regulations of the Illinois Department of Public Health for the facility's particular level of care ("DPH Standards").
+Long term care facilities may store controlled substances in an emergency medication kit if permitted by the licensing regulations of the Illinois Department of Public Health for the facility's particular level of care ("DPH Standards").
 The following requirements must be met when controlled substances are stored in emergency medication kits:

 a) Controlled substances for emergency medication kits must be obtained from a DEA registered hospital, pharmacy or practitioner.

 b) Emergency medication kits shall be safeguarded as provided in DPH Standards.